leahtsdudley/testing/kq_epic_post.md

 So just work your way from the top of the backlog, right?
 We soon found there were a few snags to this approach.
 1. **The scorecard isn't static**.
 An existing query might be improved by an indirect change, or a new problematic query could arise from updated code or processes.
 With moving targets we needed to keep a closer eye on which queries were impacting us the most.
 2. **Query identifiers change**.
 Each query is attached to a `fingerprint` and `mysql_digest` as unique identifiers.
-This groups queries by their structure and origin, and entry point.
+This groups queries by their structure and origin.
 Sometimes a query's identifier changes.
 For example, in November 2024 several of our affected queries appeared to have been solved, but at the same time new issues were being created with identical query structures and entry points but with new fingerprints, [as explained here](https://github.com/github/mysql-database-scorecard/issues/57).
 Similarly, in July 2025 a change was made to identify queries by their `mysql_digest` instead of `fingerprint` resulting again in issues closing and new ones opening.
 This meant that we had to be vigilant about cross-referencing old query issues to new ones.
 3. **Automations aren't perfect**.
 Killed query issues are regularly updated via automation with current performance data, which we used to determine impact and set priorities.
 Like any system, it's susceptible to bugs meaning that our data was delayed or inaccurate.
 It also can't tell when one query is a slight variation from another but fundamentally the same.

 ### Plan your adventure